 We consider outdoor play an essential element of the curriculum that supports children's growth.
-Children go outside twice every day except in extreme weather conditions or hazardous air quality.
-Extreme weather will include wind chill at or below 15 degrees F and heat index at or above 100 degrees.
+Children go outside twice every day for an hour in the morning and an hour in the afternoon, except in extreme weather conditions or hazardous air quality.
+Extreme weather is defined as wind chill at or below 15 degrees F and heat index at or above 100 degrees.
 If a child is well enough to be at school, the child is assumed to be well enough to go outside.
-If you have questions about whether or not your child can participate in outdoor play you may want to consider keeping your child home until you feel they are ready to fully participate in our daily program, both inside and outside.
+If you are not sure whether your child can participate in outdoor play you may want to consider keeping your child home until they are can fully participate in the program, both inside and outside.

 Outdoor air quality is checked daily.
-In the event of unhealthy air quality or extreme weather conditions, outdoor time may be adjusted.
+In the event of unhealthy air quality or extreme weather conditions, outdoor time will be adjusted.

 During cold weather, children need to be dressed in warm clothing.
 Layered clothing allows children to adapt to changing weather throughout the day.
-Please keep extra clothes for your child at the center, to help teachers adapt your child's attire to the weather.
+Please keep extra clothes for your child at the center, to help teachers adapt your child's attire to the weather which can change quickly.